Do you want to know the difference between a pizza pan and a stone? Do you also feel less confident in picking one?

 Ease of Usage and Cleanliness

-Whether it’s cleaning or usage, the pizza stones are less convenient in use and cleaning.
+Whether it’s cleaning or usage, the pizza stones are less convenient to use and clean.
 You can clean the pan with a sponge or brush.
 In the same way, they offer easy usage.
 Handles on one or both sides help the user comfortably move the pan in and out of the oven.

 Some Cons of Cast Iron Pizza Pans

-These pans might not be a good pick because of the following reasons.
+These pans might pose some limitations because of the following reasons.

 - These pans are heavy and a little challenging to handle.